uniquehash/jgravity_docs/assumptions.md

-# assumptions
+# Assumptions
-things we hold to be true
+Things We Hold To Be True

-1. only stars
+1. There are only stars.
-2. space is empty
+2. Space is empty.
-3. time is a series of steps
+3. Time is a series of steps.
-4. particles do not spin
+4. Particles do not spin.
-5. volume of particles are the same
+5. The volume of particles are the same.